 To make the most productive use of chatbots for recruiting purposes, you need to figure out where your candidates spend their time online and where your chatbots should live, keeping in mind the preferences of the job seekers you’re targeting.
-If you already have chatbots in hand, you can do some test runs of bots on the web as well as on text and other platforms and compare response rates.
+If you already have chatbots, you can do some test runs of bots on the web as well as on text and other platforms and compare response rates.

 Third-party tools like Google Analytics can help you determine how candidates find your career site and what they do once they get there.
 Do they come in through job boards or Messenger?
 Do they hit the “apply” button after reading the job description or go to your “contact us” section to send an email asking for more info before applying?

 A more straightforward approach?
 Ask the candidates.
 Use your bot to tell job seekers that you’d like to stay in touch.
 Ask whether communications by text, email, Messenger, or WhatsApp are most convenient for them.
 If you don’t have chatbot tech underway yet, but you’re planning on implementing it, pose a question along these lines in your job application.

 Industry statistics can help here, too.
 A total of 75% of millennials prefer texting over talking if provided with a choice of only one format, according to Human Resource Executive.
 However, Indeed’s research shows that most millennials, Gen Xers, and baby boomers all conduct much of their job search activity from mobile devices.
 Research from Gallup shows that, overall, Gen Zers spend more time texting than older folks.